 There is a new class of “digital” night vision.
 These consumer grade systems use microchips and small LCD screens like those in digital cameras instead of a glass optical tube.
 This gives the advantage of being able to work in the day as well as at night without risking damage.
 They often include features like a Bluetooth link to a smartphone and built-in cameras.
 However, this comes at the cost of lower resolution and higher power consumption.
-They vary in price and performance, but most are comparable to Gen 1 or 2 systems, starting at about $300 and going up to over $2000.
+They vary in price and performance, but most are comparable to Gen 1 or 2 systems, starting at a few hundred and going up to over a few thousand.

 - Multicoated glass objectives produce high optical clarity